Followers

 A War of Maneuver

-The campaign of conquest in New York was one of maneuver on land and sea.
-During the late summer of 1776, the British landed on Long Island and forced the Continental Army back to the Island of New York (Manhattan), where they faced a stalemate at Harlem Heights.
+The campaign of conquest in New York involved both land and sea maneuvers.
+In the late summer of 1776, the British landed on Long Island and pushed the Continental Army back to the Island of New York (Manhattan), where they faced a stalemate at Harlem Heights.

 Gen George Washington's initial overlook